Poland men's national basketball team

 The Poland men's national basketball team (Reprezentacja Polski w koszykówce) represents Poland in international basketball competitions.
 They are controlled by the Polish Basketball Federation (PZKosz).

-Poland has competed at the EuroBasket on 28 occasions, with their best performance at the tournament coming in 1963, as hosts, finishing as runners-up.
+Poland has competed at the EuroBasket on 30 occasions, with their best performance at the tournament coming in 1963, as hosts, finishing as runners-up.
 Poland has competed six times at the Olympic Games, with their best finish being fourth place at the first edition of the event in 1936.
 Poland have also made two appearances at the FIBA World Cup, with their first coming in 1967, and their second occurring 52 years later in 2019.

 History

 1936 Olympic Games

 The 1936 Summer Olympics was the first tournament Poland took part in.
 They eventually placed an impressive fourth at the event, in the then 23 team tournament.

 EuroBasket 1937

 The EuroBasket 1937 in Riga, marked the first ever appearance for the national team at the European Basketball Championship.
 In the preliminary round the Poles dropped their first match to France, but rebounded with victories against Latvia and Czechoslovakia.
-They finished with an 2–1 record, and moved on to the semi-finals where they played Lithuanaia.
+They finished with a 2–1 record, and moved on to the semi-finals where they played Lithuania.
 There they were defeated by the eventual champion Lithuanian squad 31–25, relegating them to the bronze medal match.
 For the bronze, the team was defeated again by France to end their maiden run at the Eurobasket.